List of Canadian heritage wheat varieties

 'Red Fife' was the first named variety of wheat developed in Canada.
 Plant breeders continue to use heritage wheat varieties in order to develop new varieties.

 Farmers are growing heritage wheat varieties as part of the 100 Mile Diet, 'eat local' and Slow Food movements.
-'Red Fife' wheat is the first variety preserved heritage wheat to celebrate terroir which is the interaction of the genetics of the variety with the growing conditions where the variety is grown.
+'Red Fife' wheat is the first variety preserved heritage wheat to celebrate terroir, which is the interaction of the genetics of the variety with the growing conditions where the variety is grown.

 Canadian heritage wheat varieties

-Following are 33 varieties of Canadian wheat listed by the year they were recognized formally, their parentage, where they were developed and any other remarks.
+The following are 33 varieties of Canadian wheat listed by the year they were recognized formally, their parentage, where they were developed and any other remarks.